About the Fellowship

 • Dedicated cardiac conferences include weekly a Cardiovascular Imaging Seminar, Cardiac Catheterization Conference, Cardiac MR/CT Conference, Congenital Heart Disease Conference and Cardiac ECHO/MRI Conference.

 Fellows receive opportunities to develop their own clinical educator skills during fellowship.
-Fellows can present a lecture at the thoracic mini-course, give resident case conferences and present research material at national meetings.
+Fellows can present a lecture at the noon thoracic conference, give resident case conferences and present research material at national meetings.

 Educational Resources